sathvikmyla4/sathvikmyla4/README.md

 ## Repositories I found interesting.
 1) aseprite

 -A cool tool used to create sprites for video games.
+It allows the user to use their own creativity to create something to their own likings.

 2) simplex-chat